LiWinston/GenshinImpact/README.md

   <img src="Images/candle_flame.gif" height="200">
 </div>

+Tutorial URL: [Atomospheric Candles in unity](https://www.youtube.com/watch?v=EKo1SLQD9KI), The idea to use particle system instead of writing a separate custom shader to simulate candle flame is taken from this tutorial, additional tweaks were applied in this implementation to enhance the effect.

 Material used: **[Candle_flame_2](https://github.com/COMP30019/project-2-infinitegame-studio/blob/main/Assets/GameEnvironment/Castle/Materials/Candle_flame.mat)**

 Particle System settings: **[SM_Prop_CandleFlame_with_light.prefab](https://github.com/COMP30019/project-2-infinitegame-studio/blob/main/Assets/GameEnvironment/Castle/Prefabs/SM_Prop_CandleFlame_with_light.prefab)** - start @ Line 69.

 The candle flame prefab imported from Simple Fantasy interior is a static object.
 While the candle tip itself is configured to glow, compounded with strong point light, the candle itself is very nicely done.
 However, the candle flame itself is still a static object that does not move, which was a bit lacking, given that candle is the most widely used lighting source utilitised in the game, we thought to give it a bit flair adds to the detail of the game.
 <div  align = center>